Ipstenu/register-ip-multisite/readme.txt

 Contributors: Ipstenu, JohnnyWhite2007
 Tags: IP, log, register, multisite,
 Requires at least: 4.7
-Tested up to: 5.4
+Tested up to: 5.5
-Stable tag: 1.8.1
+Stable tag: 1.8.2
 Donate link: https://ko-fi.com/A236CEN/

 When a new user registers, their IP address is logged.
-Multisite and Single Site!
+Supports multisite and single site!

 == Description ==